 - Flickr images licensed for commercial use.

-- Any public domain images, including images from Wikipedia Commons and government websites.
+- Any other public domain image sources, including images from Wikipedia Commons and government websites.

 - Images that previously ran in Hypergrid Business.